-Besides marketing, the founding pair was also dusting away all the meeting requests from VCs interested to invest as well.
-They believed it to be a bailout as most of the venture capitalists were inclined towards the advertising business model which they hated.
+Besides marketing, the founding pair was also dusting away all the meeting requests from VCs interested in investing.
+They believed it to be a bailout as most venture capitalists were inclined towards the advertising business model they hated.

 However, Sequoia Capital’s partner Jim Goetz was persistent and spent 8 months wooing the pair just to have a talk.
 According to him, the fact that the startup was already paying corporate income taxes was what made it stand out.